kartikey-gaur/AtLiQ-Sales-Analytics/README.md

 🚀 Optimized queries and backend processes to ensure smooth user experience.

 🛠️ Fully decoupled data pipeline to ensure no disruption to existing company systems.

+# 🧠 Insights Unlocked
+Some of the major insights uncovered include:

+Identification of declining product lines.

+Analysis of regional performance and supply chain bottlenecks.

+Data-backed suggestions for operational optimization.

+Support for strategic decisions based on real trends and metrics.